pbowling/mllf/docs/examples.rst

 Main Training Workflow
 ----------------------

-The primary example is ``examples/run_workflow.py``, which implements the complete training pipeline.
+The primary example is ``examples/run_workflow_deepset.py``, which implements the complete training pipeline using pretrained DeepSet embeddings.

 Quick Start
 ~~~~~~~~~~~